 The United States, which is a federation of 50 states and a federal district, Washington D.C., is divided into Northeastern, Midwestern, Southern, and Western.

-The East Coast of the US, also known as the Atlantic Coast and the Atlantic Seaboard, has 14 states with shorelines on the Atlantic Ocean.
-New York, New Jersey, Massachusetts, Maryland, Virginia, North Carolina, South Carolina, Georgia, and Florida are among the popular states.
-Interestingly, the 13 original colonies of Great Britain in North America are all located along the East Coast.
+The East Coast of the USA, also known as the Atlantic Coast, has 14 states with coastlines on the Atlantic Ocean.
+Maine, New York, Rhode Island, Massachusetts, Maryland, Delaware, New Hampshire, Virginia, North Carolina, Connecticut, South Carolina, Georgia, New Jersey, and Florida are the states on the East Coast.
+Interestingly, the 13 original colonies of Great Britain in North America were all located along the East Coast.

 Popular US States

 - California: The sun-soaked California on the Pacific Coast is home to important cities such as Los Angeles, San Francisco, and San Diego.
 The Golden Gate Bridge and Yosemite National Park are iconic symbols of the state.
 Check Out California Map

 - Florida: From world-famous theme parks in Orlando to recreational dwellings in Key West, Florida is a popular tourist spot.
 This city known for its tropical weather has a number of Art-Deco buildings and ever-so tempting happening nightclubs in downtown Miami.
 Check out this Map of Florida State

 - New York: From the Catskills mountains to the Central Park in Manhattan, New York state has unparalleled natural beauty.
 It is also home to the Niagara Falls, the Finger Lakes, Leetchworth State Park, and Adirondack Park.
 Click here for New York City Map